IISc-Software-iGEM/bept/README.md

 ```

 For windows, you might need to set the PATH variable where the tool is downloaded.

+## I generated the files, now what?

+After generating `pqr`, `dx` or `cube` files, you can open them in Pymol to visualise the proteins, their electrostatic gradient maps and much more.

+> [!Note]
+> The `.bept` is our custom made filetype to contain data about the protein, however it is not a globally recognised filetype hence you cannot input it in Pymol.
+Use these files for your own analysis.

+Here is an example of visualisation of `1l2y` protein after opening the `cube` file generated in Pymol -

 ## Too hard to understand even Bept?